alexjx/klipper_config/README.md

 | Bed        |            | Use Z Endstop |
 | Alignment  | E0 Endstop |               |
 | Tool Mount | E1 Endstop |               |

+## Notes:

+1. This configuration is only work with toolchanger with physical XY endstop.